HoergerL/Memory/README.md

 #### Created in June 2019

-This Memory works like the known game.
+The app implements a simple game of Memory where the player has to find matching pairs.
 There are shuffled cards laying face down on the table.
-The task is to collect as much matching pairs of cards as possible.
+The task is to collect as many matching pairs of cards as possible.

 <p> &nbsp </p>

 ## How it works

-There are different settings where the user can choose out of:
+The player can adjust the following settings:
 <p> &nbsp </p>

 * Difficulty: